scipy/scipy/doc/source/dev/contributor/debugging_linalg_issues.rst

 primarily: no support for Windows, no support for macOS Accelerate (the updated version, with ``NEWLAPACK`` symbols).
-If those limitations don't matter for you, FlexiBLAS can be a quite useful tool for efficient debugging, including for versions of OpenBlAS and other BLAS libraries that you have to build from source.
+If those limitations don't matter for you, FlexiBLAS can be a quite useful tool for efficient debugging, including for versions of OpenBLAS and other BLAS libraries that you have to build from source.

 Once you have everything set up, the development experience is::